-If you work at a research institute, the institute usually provides the software for one of the commercial programs such as Endnote or RefWorks, or you can obtain one with a discount.
-The first commercially available reference manager software, Reference Manager, has unfortunately recently been discontinued and is no longer supported.
+If you work at a research institute, the institute usually provides the software for one of the commercial programs such as Endnote or RefWorks, or you can obtain the software with a discount.
+The first commercially available reference manager software, Reference Manager, has unfortunately been discontinued and is no longer supported.
 Your Reference Manager database can however easily be imported into another program, such as Endnote.
 The commercial programs have thousands of styles available, may allow sharing the reference database with your colleagues so you can work on a publication together, and have many other useful features.
 As there is not one superior program, the choice of reference management software depends on your needs, preference, and budget.
 They have one feature in common: they will all save you lots of time.

 Endnote user tip: